-Publication and on-going maintenance of this textbook is possible due to grant support from Open Oregon Education Resources.
-Every time that you use this textbook, please email the editor (matthew.fisher@oregoncoast.edu) and provide the number of courses and students involved.
+Publication and on-going maintenance of this textbook is possible due to grant support from Open

+Oregon Education Resources.
+Every time that you use this textbook, please email the editor, Joni Baumgarten, and Open Oregon Educational Resources (jbaumgart1@brynmawr.edu and https://openoregon.org/contact/) and provide the course title and the number of students involved.
 This allows for the impact of this open textbook to be monitored, and hopefully, it justifies continued financial support for it.